iChunu-Siyanda/ProteaBakesWeb/README.md

 ## License

-This project is currently private and is not licensed for redistribution.
+This project is not licensed for redistribution.